Garden City, NY Cell Phone Violation Lawyer

 It is important to note that if you accumulate 11 points on your driving record, you may have your license suspended.
 If you are a probationary or junior driver with a Class DJ or MJ driver’s license or learners permit, you will have your driving privileges suspended for 120 days.
 Another ticket within 6 months will subject you to a revocation of your driving privileges for at least 1 year after the initial suspension is over.

 Contact a Long Island cell phone ticket lawyer

-If you are issued a cell phone violation in the state of New York, you have a lot to consider and speaking with an experienced attorney is in your best interests.
-It is important to fight these charges as they come with some serious financial burdens in the present and the future.
-If you were issued another ticket, you could find yourself in a precarious situation.
+If you are issued a cell phone violation in the state of New York, you have a lot to consider, which is why speaking with an experienced attorney is in your best interest.
+It is important to fight these charges, as they come with serious present and future financial burdens.
+If you were issued another ticket, you may find yourself in a precarious situation.
 You need to contact an attorney as soon as possible.
 Contact Grunwald & Seman, P.C. to fight your ticket and work to conclude your legal matter in the best possible way.